Global central banks were on the same page. Ukraine may reshape that | Business

 Still, analysts said the new level of uncertainty brought on by Russia's actions could put policymakers in a more cautious mode, likely to settle at the margins for a bit less policy tightening than a bit more.
 The Fed would now likely limit itself to a quarter percentage point rate increase at its March meeting, ruling out the half point hike some policymakers have favored, wrote analysts with Evercore ISI.

 The Bank of England might also pare its next expected increase, and the ECB delay making any firm promises about its tightening plans.
-The path could be more diverse for central banks in Asia, a region with a mix of one of the world's largest economies like China and India, export power-houses like South Korea as well as emerging nations with different trade structures.
+The path could be more diverse for central banks in Asia.

+Singapore's central bank is likely on track for a policy tightening as it assesses inflationary outcomes in the run-up to its next semi-annual meeting in April, said Selena Ling, an analyst at OCBC Bank.
+The war in Ukraine will have mixed implications for commodity exporter Australia, prompting its central bank to keep rates steady next week as it scrutinizes the impact of the crisis.

+"While commodity price impacts are likely to be positive for Australia's terms of trade, higher petrol prices could weigh on consumer spending, as could a negative wealth shock from falling stockmarkets," aid Felicity Emmet, a senior economist at ANZ.
+"We are happy keeping our pick of a September lift-off for rate hikes."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)